 The Beef Cattle Research Council (BCRC) is made up of producer members from across Canada, representing and appointed by each of the provincial beef organizations that allocate part of the Canadian Beef Cattle Check-Off to research.
 The number of members from each province is proportional to the amount of provincial allocation to research.

 The following is part one in a series to introduce you to this group of innovative thinkers that set BCRC’s direction by sharing practices, strategies, or technologies that they have integrated into their own operations.
+Read part two of this series.

 Although located in different regions across the country, the following three producers all agree that being able to change and adapt is key when implementing new practices on their operation.